AmyHudson/MonarchsJetStream/README.md

 # MonarchsJetStream
-This repository is for identifying when monarch migration is influenced by the jet stream and mechanisms for that influence.
+Here we identify when monarch migration is influenced by the jet stream and potential mechanisms for that influence.

 ## Data, sources and citations: